Tutorials UPDATED: 26 February 2023

-WordPress page builder plugins have come on in leaps and bounds over the last few years and can make customizing your WordPress website incredibly easy.
-With some of them, like Elementor and Beaver Builder, you can also create custom templates which allow you to generate highly customized layouts for both posts and pages.
+WordPress page builder plugins have come in leaps and bounds over the last few years and can make customizing your WordPress website incredibly easy.
+With some of them, like Elementor and Beaver Builder, you can also create custom templates that allow you to generate highly customized layouts for both posts and pages.

 In this tutorial we’re going to look at those two popular page builders and how they can be used to create WordPress Custom Templates.
 If you’d rather manually code your own WordPress Custom Templates then check out our article ‘How to Create WordPress Custom Templates Manually – A Guide‘ instead!